Theologos Nikoloudis (Θεολόγος Νικολούδης), the Greek Goebbels

 In fact, his ministry served as a platform for propagating the ideology of the Fourth of August regime.
 Nikoloudis was the founder of the monthly periodical “To Neon Kratos”, which was intended to provide a forum for intellectuals to debate Fourth of August solutions to the problems of modernity facing Greece.
 He also created a number of the symbols and slogans which, as we shall discuss below, bore a strong resemblance to similar propaganda tools used by the Nazis in Germany and the Fascists in Italy.

-Beyond propaganda, Nikoloudis also applied a strict censorship (except for books and magazines coming from Nazi Germany), and adopted some measures to boost turism, especially for internal consumption among Greeks but also for foreigners.
+Beyond propaganda, Nikoloudis also applied a strict censorship (except for books and magazines coming from Nazi Germany).
+He did not hesitate to censor, among many other texts, Sophocles’ Antigone, works by Aristophanes, Pericles’ Funeral Oration by Thucydides, and writings by the super-nationalist P. Giannopoulos; and the regime twice included among its ‘urban shows’ the public burning of 445 censored books, in Piraeus and in Sparta.
+He also adopted some measures to boost tourism, especially for internal consumption among Greeks but also for foreigners.

 Nikoloudis retained his position as Propaganda minister until the end of the 4th of August regime in April 1941, when the Germans entered Athens.
 Then he fled together with an exiled government headed by a new Prime Minister, Emmanouel Tsouderos, to Egypt, a country he knew well as he had lived there in his youth.
 The exiled government maintained most of the structures of the 4th of August State, and Nikoloudis kept his place as minister at the sub-ministry of Press and Tourism in the exiled government of Emmanouel Tsouderos.
 However, a few weeks later he resigned because of disputed with Tsouderos.
 In August 1941, he was appointed embassador in Pretoria (modern-day South Africa), but his relationship with the exiled government was always tense and in November 1942 he was forced to resign after making some declarations in which he praised the Metaxas regime.